The Peace of Westphalia

 Richelieu’s policy was both strategically wrong and morally evil.
 However, in

-in favor of Richelieu, legitimating his policy and increasing his authority
+settled the question in favor of Richelieu, legitimating his policy and

 How could Richelieu